Recovery for Seniors After a Heart Attack

 A heart attack can be a terrifying experience for you and your loved one.
 Fortunately, recent advances in health care have increased the likelihood of recovery and have made it possible to not only survive, but thrive afterwards.
-However, in order to ensure that your loved one enjoys a full life for years to come, it is important to understand some basic ways in which their care will change after a heart attack.
+Whether they are getting in-home care or at an assisted living communiity, in order to ensure that your loved one enjoys a full life for years to come, it is important to understand some basic ways in which their care will change after a heart attack.

 Length of Recovery

 To begin, understand that the length of their recovery will depend on the severity of the heart attack.
 Some people may be able to return to their regular activities relatively quickly, while others may require several months of rest.
-Additional hospital or nursing home care may also be required.
+Additional hospital or skilled nursing home care may also be required.
 In general, elders 65 years and older will take at least eight weeks to recover.
+If you need to find skilled nursing near you, enter your zip code below.

 After a heart attack, it is essential for caregivers to become as familiar as possible with the medication their parent or loved one is prescribed.
 These may include statins, ACE inhibitors and beta blockers, as well as common drugs such as aspirin.
 Make sure that they are taking them regularly as recommended for them by their doctor.
 It is also smart to educate yourself as much as possible about their side effects, as well as how they will interact with any other medicines or supplements your loved one is taking.
 Don’t hesitate to contact their doctor if you have any questions or concerns.